shoelace-style/shoelace/docs/getting-started/installation.md

 Some components rely on assets (icons, images, etc.) and Shoelace needs to know where they're located.
 For convenience, Shoelace will try to auto-detect the correct location based on the script you've loaded it from.
 This assumes assets are colocated with `shoelace.js` and will "just work" for most users.

 However, if you're [cherry picking](#cherry-picking) or [bundling](#bundling) Shoelace, you'll need to set the base path.
 You can do this one of two ways.
-The following examples assumes you're serving Shoelace's `dist` directory from `/scripts/shoelace`.
+The following examples assume you're serving Shoelace's `dist` directory from `/scripts/shoelace`.

 ```html
 <!-- Option 1: the data-shoelace attribute -->